Industrial and Organizational Psychology

 The online application requires three letter writers to electronically submit their letters to your application portal.
 You will need to provide their email addresses within your application in order for the system to automatically reach out to them.

-*The GRE is required for our Master's program unless applicants have an undergraduate major in psychology with grades of B or better in research methods and statistics courses.
+*The GRE is required for our Master's program unless applicants have an undergraduate degree in psychology with grades of B or better in research methods and statistics courses.
 The subject portion of the GRE is not required.

 Please use the following information to send your GRE score: